How to organize your DISCO with Channel folders, tags, and color indicators

 Music supervisors

-Many supervisors benefit from a Current Projects Channel with folders for each film, campaign, show, or season.
-Seasonal TV work can be broken into season folders and then episode folders inside those.
-A separate New Releases Channel, organized by month and week, can help keep incoming music from cluttering active project areas.
-A Pitch Log Channel also helps track what has already been sent out or reviewed.
+A Current Projects Channel with folders for each film, campaign, show, or season works well.
+Seasonal TV work can be broken into season and episode folders.
+A separate New Releases Channel organized by month and week helps keep incoming music from cluttering active project areas.

 Broadcasters and radio programmers

-A Releases by Month Channel with weekly folders is often a simple and effective system.
-Incoming release playlists can be reviewed, tagged, and then stored by week or month so they remain easy to revisit later.
+A Releases by Month Channel with weekly folders is simple and effective.
+Incoming release playlists can be reviewed, tagged, and stored by week or month so they remain easy to revisit.

 Wrap up